 1. Evaluation of survival, growth, and reproduction in farm released alligators - This activity involves numerous projects related to survival analysis, growth, and reproductive success (farm-released vs. native wild).
 Due to the reduction of the release rate percentage, it is imperative to monitor survival closely.
-The 12% return rate started with the 2007 permits

-(releases "due" in 2009); and this was decreased to 10% starting with the 2017 year permits.
+The 12% return rate started with the 2007 permits (releases "due" in 2009); and this was decreased to 10% starting with the 2017 year permits.
 Information on size class frequency distribution of wild alligator populations and susceptibility to harvest is provided annually to enhance survival estimates.
-Although some growth information has been published we plan to evaluate growth rates in more detail; we now have

-"re-traps" that were captured over 20 years since release, and this is undoubtedly one of the largest mark-recapture projects currently in progress.
-Previously staff from the LSU Department of Experimental Statistics assisted with annual evaluation of survival and growth based on farm "re-traps" recovered in September harvests.
+Although some growth information has been published we plan to evaluate growth rates in more detail; we now have "re-traps" that were captured over 20 years since release, and this is undoubtedly one of the largest markrecapture projects currently in progress.
+Previously staff from the LSU Department of Experimental Statistics assisted with annual evaluation of survival and growth based on farm "retraps" recovered in September harvests.
 We worked with contractors from LSU's School of Renewable Natural Resources providing input as to analyses on this project, which included a graduate student Master's degree project.
-The graduate student made several presentations of preliminary results at scientific conferences, including the Annual Conference of the Southeastern Association of Fish and Wildlife Agencies, which was hosted by LDWF in October 2016.
+We have begun preliminary plans on writing a manuscript with the graduate student and her major professor on the results.

-2. Coast wide nest survey - The annual coastal nesting survey is essential for monitoring our alligator population, and is used annually to determine wild alligator and wild alligator egg harvest quotas (for the adult harvest each September as well as egg ranching quotas).
-This is an integral part of our required "finding of no detriment" needed to achieve for export authorization by the USFWS.

-3. Evaluation of statewide harvest program - We continue to analyze size class frequency distribution, average size, sex ratios, etc. for alligators harvested each year.
-During the 2016 wild season staff collected sex ratio data on 16,875 alligators (67.03% males, 32.96% females) which represented a significant percentage of the total alligators harvested.
+- 2. Coast wide nest survey The annual coastal nesting survey is essential for monitoring our alligator population, and is used annually to determine wild alligator and wild alligator egg harvest quotas (for the adult harvest each September as well as egg ranching quotas).
+This is an integral part of our required "finding of no detriment" needed to achieve export authorization by the USFWS. - 3.
+Evaluation of statewide harvest program We continue to analyze size class frequency distribution, average size, sex ratios, etc. for alligators harvested each year.
+During the 2017 wild season staff collected sex ratio data on 8895 alligators (66.9% males, 33.1% females) which represented a significant percentage of the total alligators harvested.
 This project, coupled with coastwide nest survey provides critical information regarding the status of the wild alligator population.
 Data generated from these projects provides the basis for evaluating the impact of our current harvest strategies and for establishment of annual wild harvest quotas.

 4. Evaluation of alligator nest density - LDWF biologists work with cooperating alligator farmers to gain access to their GPS data from annual egg collections.
 This data will facilitate comparisons between our coastwide nest survey and estimates of nest density as recorded by the farmer during egg collections.
 Some farmers have advised staff of reduced nest production on selected wetlands; close review of this nesting production data will allow us to evaluate nest distribution and density changes over time.
+Many areas had excellent nest production; the estimated nest count of 50,989 was the second highest on record, however egg collections were adversely affected in 2017 by Tropical Storm Cindy which hit June 21-22, 2017 and caused nest flooding.